 Popular crowdfunding sites with a proven track record of campaigns from YouTubers include:

-4. Let your audience support your work through “fan funding”
+4. Let your audience support you through “fan funding”

 Similar to crowdfunding a project, you can also set up “fan funding” streams to source donations from your audience.